 For the book of Romans Paul’s scribe was Tertius.
 See Romans 16:22: “I, Tertius, the one writing down this letter, greet you in the Lord.”

-grace of our Lord Jesus Christ be with your spirit, brothers.
+18 May the grace of our Lord Jesus, the Messiah, be with your spirit, brothers!
 Amen.

 Paul was chosen by God to carry His name, perhaps because of Paul’s past history of persecuting those who believed in Jesus.

 - He is not here, Jesus has risen from the dead, Luke 24:5-8

 - 40 Days, Jesus Taken Up Into Heaven, Acts 1:1-11

 - Jesus returns Home back to Heaven via the clouds, Acts 1:9-11

 - 50th Day After Jesus’ Resurrection, Acts 2:1-41

 - Start of the Early Church, The Holy Spirit Comes at Pentecost, Acts 2:1-13